THE TEAM — Citizen science core group

 MS | PhD | DVM

 Sarah is a disease ecologist and epidemiologist with a background in wildlife ecology.
-She is an Assistant Professor in the College of Veterinary Medicine at Texas A&M University.
+She is a Professor in the School of Veterinary Medicine & Biomedical Sciences at Texas A&M University.
 Sarah studies different vector-borne diseases that impact human and animal health, and teaches epidemiology to undergraduates, graduate students, and veterinary students.

 Rachel Curtis-Robles